 1.1 The headline numbers

-The Alzheimer's Association's 2026 Alzheimer's Disease Facts and Figures, published in Alzheimer's & Dementia (doi:10.1002/alz.71345), is the annually-refreshed primary source on NY dementia epidemiology.
+The Alzheimer's Association's 2025 Alzheimer's Disease Facts and Figures is the primary source on NY dementia epidemiology.

 1.2 The race and ethnicity overlay

-The 2026 Facts and Figures race/ethnicity findings have direct relevance to NY, where Black and Hispanic/Latino populations together comprise roughly 34% of the state's population.
+The 2025 Facts and Figures race and ethnicity findings have direct relevance to NY, a state with large Black and Hispanic/Latino populations.

-• Older Hispanic/Latino Americans are about 1.5× as likely as White peers, roughly 14% of Hispanic adults 65+.
+- Older Hispanic/Latino Americans are about one and a half times as likely as their older White peers.

-• Despite higher prevalence, Black and Hispanic adults 65+ are less likely to be formally diagnosed with dementia.
-Diagnosis disparity is driven by access barriers (specialist scarcity, language, transportation), implicit bias in primary care, and lower trust in research/health-care institutions stemming from historical inequities.
+- Despite higher prevalence, Black and Hispanic adults 65+ are less likely to be formally diagnosed with dementia.
+Diagnosis disparity is driven by access barriers (specialist scarcity, language, transportation), implicit bias in primary care, and lower trust in research and health-care institutions stemming from historical inequities.

 This means the NY dementia caregiving population is disproportionately Black and Latina women, often working-age, often sandwich-generation, often without paid leave, often relying on patchwork arrangements rather than formal long-term services and supports.